davidluzhiyun/COMPSCI307D_portfolio/week10_cellsociety_analysis.md

 * Adding some CAs such as spread of fire and rock paper scissors

-* The Stationary model doesn't care about what are its cells so long it is a "Stationary CA" (CAs where the cells update in place dependent only on its neighbors)
+* The Stationary model doesn't care about what are its cells so long it is a "Stationary CA" (CAs where the cells update in place dependent only on its neighbors).

 #### Good Example **teammate** implemented

-* Design

-* Evaluation
+* gridAssembly method in DataFileParser
+* This method utilizes reflection with property files to create and fill a Grid instance (a wrapper around map) to pass to the gameModel constructor.
+Sadly it wasn't really implemented due to team work problems.
+* Due to my design flaws, the method directly outputs a grid instead using a interface

 #### Needs Improvement Example **teammate** implemented

-* Design
+* public List<List<Integer>> getCellStateGrid() {
+  return cellStateGrid;
+  } in GameState.java

-* Evaluation
+* This breaks encapsulation